 This model does not use a coil temperature sensor.
-The cable assembly attached to the air conditioner control (A175)'s E30 connection has a 10K resister installed between pins 5 and 6 as illustrated in figure 21.
-No alerts or alarms would be generated if resistor is damage.
+The cable assembly attached to the main control's E30 connection has a 10K resister installed between pins 5 and 6 as illustrated in figure 19.

-Figure 21.
+Figure 19.
 10k Resistor Location

-TESTING AMBIENT AND HIGH DISCHARGE LINE TEMPERATURE SENSORS

-Sensors connect through a field-replaceable harness assembly that plugs directly into the air conditioner control (A175).
-Through these sensors, the air conditioner control can monitor outdoor ambient and discharge line temperature fault conditions.
-As the detected temperature changes, the resistance across the sensor changes. figures 7 and 8 lists how the resistance varies as the temperature changes for both type of sensors.
+TESTING AMBIENT (RT13) AND HIGH DISCHARGE LINE TEMPERATURE (RT28) SENSORS assembly that plugs directly into the main control.
+Through these sensors, the main control can monitor outdoor ambient and discharge line temperature fault conditions.
+As the detected temperature changes, the resistance across the sensor changes.
+Tables 7 and 8 lists how the resistance varies as the temperature changes for both type of sensors.
 Sensor resistance values can be checked by ohming across pins shown in table 6.